diogocavilha/fancy-git/README.md

 | fancygit --enable-rich-notification          | Show notification area with icons.
 | fancygit --disable-rich-notification         | Show notification area with simple symbols.
 | fancygit --separator-default                 | Change the separator to default style.
-| fancygit --separator-blocs                   | Change the separator to blocs style.
+| fancygit --separator-blocks                  | Change the separator to blocks style.
-| fancygit --separator-blocs-tiny              | Change the separator to blocs-tiny style.
+| fancygit --separator-blocks-tiny             | Change the separator to blocks-tiny style.
 | fancygit --separator-fire                    | Change the separator to fire style.
 | fancygit --separator-lego                    | Change the separator to lego style.
 | fancygit --separator-curve                   | Change the separator to curve style.